Wingie/risk_using_llms/src/ch04-invisible-data-leaks.md

 1.  **Delayed Discovery**: Traditional data breaches often have clear indicators of compromise, but LLM exfiltration may go undetected for extended periods.
+Research shows that systematic data collection through segmentation attacks can occur across multiple sessions, making detection through conventional correlation analysis extremely difficult.
 2.  **Attribution Difficulty**: Determining who extracted what information through an LLM agent can be extremely challenging, complicating both legal response and security remediation.
+The ConfusedPilot attack demonstrated at DEF CON 2024 showed how attackers can introduce poisoned documents that confuse RAG systems without clear attribution trails.
 3.  **Plausible Deniability**: Attackers can craft queries that appear innocent while extracting valuable information, making it difficult to prove malicious intent.
+The OWASP Top 10 for LLMs identifies this as a critical concern, with indirect prompt injection occurring when attackers control external sources used as LLM input.
 4.  **Scale Ambiguity**: Unlike traditional data breaches where organizations can often quantify how many records were accessed, the boundaries of LLM exfiltration may remain unclear.
+Vector database vulnerabilities identified in 2024 research show that similarity searches can be exploited for reconnaissance, making it difficult to determine the full scope of information gathering.
 5.  **Remediation Complexity**: Addressing vulnerabilities may require retraining models, redesigning system architecture, or implementing complex monitoring -- all potentially disruptive and expensive.
+GDPR compliance research indicates that once personal data is incorporated into LLMs, it "can never be truly erased or rectified," creating permanent liability exposure.

 These unique characteristics create business challenges that extend beyond technical security concerns, requiring executive-level awareness